How to Open a Bank Account Online

 This article will help you to understand how to open a bank account online, including what you need and what to look for when choosing an online bank account.
 We will also compare the features of different online bank accounts and explore alternatives.
 But more on that later, so read on.

-Can you open a bank account online for free?
+Can you open a bank account online for free without going to the bank?

 Yes, several banks and financial services providers allow you to open bank accounts online.
 Many are free, while some banks may require minimum deposits, depending on the type of account you want to open.